 Geo alerting requirementsedit

-To create a Tracking containment alert, the following requirements must be present:
+To create a Tracking containment rule, the following requirements must be present:

 Tracks index or index pattern: An index containing a